Thursday, August 7, 2014

 I don't understand!

 In the past six months, I know of five men over 50 (two I knew well) who passed away.
 All were suspected to have committed suicide.
-It is even more alarming when they all had great jobs, successful children and did not seem to have much in life to be concerned.
+It is even more alarming when they all had great jobs, successful children, and did not seem to have much in life to be concerned about.
 Yet they decided that they had enough.
 We will never know what enough entails.
-I tried to search out explanation, and only became more confused.
+I tried searching for an explanation but only became more confused.

 There is a well-established strong association between depression and suicide.
 So I wonder, should I have seen the signs?
-One thing I noted amongst them all was they worked hard and work was their life.
-They may have lost touch with reality and became depressed, I just do not understand.
+I noted amongst them all that they worked hard, and work was their life.
+They may have lost touch with reality and become depressed; I just do not understand.
 I only wish I could have seen this coming and intervened.

-I had a thought that really seems wrong.
-I find that the people who followed the rules and were doing well seemed to be in the worst emotional shape.
-These are folks who believed if they always did the right thing, the responsible thing, nothing bad would ever happen to them.
+I had a wrong thought.
+Those who followed the rules and did well seemed in the worst emotional shape.
+These folks believed that if they always did the right thing, the responsible thing, nothing bad would ever happen to them.

-I wonder if someone like me, who's weathered economic extremes for decades, weathered a divorce, had major issues with most imaginable situations, had great friends die when I was in my teens, 20’s, 30’s 40’s and now 50’s had any advantage.
-I wonder if I am better emotionally prepared for the arbitrary turns of life’s wheel.
-I already know how to be poor and get by; to be alone and survive; to have a child despise you and live; to see death and live.
-Most of my friends, they didn't.
+I wonder if someone like me, who's weathered economic extremes for decades, weathered a divorce, had major issues with most imaginable situations, and had great friends die when I was in my teens, 20s, 30s, 40s, and now 50s, had any advantage.
+I wonder if I am better emotionally prepared for the arbitrary turns of life's wheel.
+I already know how to be poor and get by, to be alone and survive, to have a child despise you and live, to see death and live.
+Most of my friends didn't.

 So why are baby boomers somehow inherently suicidal?
-They're just so self-centered and childish; of course they throw the ultimate tantrum when they can't get their own way?
+They're just so self-centered and childish; of course, they throw the ultimate tantrum when they can't get their own way?
 Or not.
 Maybe they're just human beings whose lives have been ruined by the lawless actions of the Wall Street elite, enabled by the austerity fever dreams of the media elite.
-Politicians worried about gun control and birth control than providing proper mental health trained them.
-I may be so far off, but after the fifth assumed suicide, and that being a close friend, I just look for answers and that may be an impossible quest for answers.
+Politicians are worried about gun control and birth control rather than providing proper mental health training.
+I may be so far off, but after the fifth assumed suicide, and that being a close friend, I just look for answers, and that may be an impossible quest for answers.

 No comments: